The Generation-Recognition Asymmetry: Six Dimensions of a Fundamental Divide in Formal Language Theory: Introduction

 The relationship between generation and recognition is asymmetric in multiple, independent ways --- ways that have been studied individually but, to the best of our knowledge, never systematized.
 Inference adds a third axis that deepens the asymmetry: as we show in §4.5, generation, recognition, and inference form a hierarchy of increasing difficulty, not a simple duality.

 Chomsky's original formulation was explicitly generative: a grammar is ``a device that generates all of the grammatical sequences [\ldots] and none of the ungrammatical ones'' (\citealt[p.~13]{chomsky1957syntactic}).
 The parsing problem --- given a string, determine its grammatical status and structural description --- emerged later as a distinct computational challenge, one that turned out to be substantially harder than generation for all but the most restricted formalisms.
 Grammar inference emerged later still, formalized by \citet{gold1967language} as ``identification in the limit.''
-The \emph{Dragon Book} --- the standard reference in compiler theory --- devotes hundreds of pages to parsing strategies (LL, LR, Earley, CYK) while treating code generation as a relatively contained translation problem (\citealt{aho1986compilers}).
+The \emph{Dragon Book} --- the standard reference in compiler theory --- devotes roughly two-thirds of its parsing-and-translation pipeline (chapters 4--5, \(\sim\)210 pages) to parsing strategies (LL, LR, Earley, CYK), compared with the \(\sim\)100 pages of chapter 8 on code generation, where the latter rests mainly on pattern matching and tree rewriting (\citealt{aho1986compilers}).
 Grammar inference receives no mention at all.
 This progressive disproportion --- generation taken for granted, recognition studied intensively, inference barely addressed --- is itself evidence of the asymmetry.